kisielk/errcheck/README.md

 [go/analysis](https://pkg.go.dev/golang.org/x/tools/go/analysis) API.

 Currently supported flags are `blank`, `assert`, `exclude`, and `excludeonly`.
-Just as the API itself, the analyzer is exprimental and may change in the future.
+Just as the API itself, the analyzer is experimental and may change in the future.

 ## Excluding functions